freeverseio/crypto-soccer/metadata-server/README.md

 ![Alt](./doc/flow_diagram.svg)

-ERC721 browser (OpenSea) get the metadata server URI running the CryptoPlayers::tokenURI(id) getter.
+ERC721 browser (OpenSea) get the metadata server URI by CryptoPlayers::tokenURI(id).

-Metadata server returns a JSON schema following the ERC721 Metadata rules.
+Metadata server returns a JSON schema filled with the infos of CryptoPlayers.

 Image server returns the image of the token.